DrK-Lo/lotterhoslabprotocols/molecprot_rnaextraction.md

 ### Homogenize tissue sample with TissueRuptor

 The Tissue Ruptor uses disposable probes that can be sterilized and re-used.

-To sterilize probes in the Autoclave:
+**To sterilize probes in the Autoclave:**
-	- place probes in a large beaker and cover with aluminum and autoclave tape
+* place probes in a large beaker and cover with aluminum and autoclave tape
-	- autoclave at 120°C for 30 min (20 min to reach temperature + 15 min at 120°C)
+* autoclave at 120°C for 30 min (20 min to reach temperature + 15 min at 120°C)
-**Note** TissueRuptor Probes may be cleaned /sterilized up to 5 times (15 min at 120°C) or until visible signs of wear are seen
+* **Note** TissueRuptor Probes may be cleaned /sterilized up to 5 times (15 min at 120°C) or until visible signs of wear are seen

-Steps to homogenize:
+**Steps to homogenize:**
-1. Clean
-2. Get each tissue out of the freezer and keep on ice.
-We will do one tissue at a time.
+* Get each tissue out of the freezer and keep on ice
-3.
+	* do one tissue at a time
+* prepare 2 mL vials (with somewhat flat bottoms) each with 600 µl **DNA/RNA Lysis Buffer**
+* cut ~25 mg of tissue and put in prepared lysis vials
+* keep vials on ice
+* run TissueRuptor at level 3 for 7 seconds (or until tissue is completely lysed)
+* return to ice
+* clean probe with 3 washes of DI water
+	* you should have 3 separate falcon tubes with DI water
+	* run TissueRuptor through each DI wash for 5 seconds
+	* remove probe and set aside to be autoclaved prior to re-use
+	* secure a new sterilized probe to the TissueRuptor

 ## Protocol for TRI Reagent RNA Isolation